harryho/blog-hugo/content/cache/c/lcthw.md

 How to Break It

-Try a few of theseways to break this program,which mayor may not cause it to crash on your computer:
+Try a few of theseways to break this program,which may or may not cause it to crash on your computer:

-• Take the age variable outof the first printf call, then recompile.
+• Take the age variable out of the first printf call, then recompile.
 You should get a couple of warnings.

-• Run this new program and it willeithercrash orprint out a really crazyage.
+• Run this new program and it will either crash or print out a really crazy age.

-• Put the printf back the wayit was, and then don'tset age toan initial value by changing that line to int age;, and then rebuild it andrunit again.
+• Put the printf back the wayit was, and then don't set age to an initial value by changing that line to int age;, and then rebuild it and run it again.

 * Exercise 3.bad Session